 What is Straddle?

 A straddle strategy is a strategy that involves simultaneously taking a long position and a short position on a security.
-Consider the following example: A trader buys and sells a call option and put option at the same time for the same underlying asset at a certain point of time, given that both the options have the exact same expiry date and strike price.
+Consider the following example: A trader buys and sells a call option and put option at the same time for the same underlying asset at a certain point of time.
+Both options have the exact same expiry date and strike price.

 The straddle strategy is usually used by a trader when they are not sure which way the price will move.
-The trades in different directions can compensate for each other’s losses if the trade fails.
+The trades in different directions can compensate for each other’s losses.

 In a straddle trade, the trader can either long (buy) both options (call and put) or short (sell) both options.
 The result of such a strategy depends on the eventual price movement of the associated stock.
 The level of price movement, and not the direction of the price, affects the result of a straddle.